Table of Contents

-When thinking about a camping trip, it’s a little unusual to think about an extensive packing list, given that a large component of camping is leaving behind many of the luxuries of your day-to-day life you’re used to.
-Although it’s an awesome way to vacation or getaway for the weekend, there are definitely some things you need to get by without.
+When thinking about a camping trip, it’s a little unusual to think about an extensive glamping packing list, given that a large component of camping is leaving behind many of the luxuries of your day-to-day life you’re used to.
+Although it’s an awesome way to vacation or get away for the weekend, there are definitely some things you need to get by without.

 Glamping, on the other hand, gives you many of the perks of a camping trip in nature without sacrificing too much.
 While, like camping, you’re still spending time in the outdoors and most likely sleeping in a glamping tent, glamping is a more glamorous version of camping.